Conflict of Interest Policy

 Procedures for Dealing with Conflicts of Interest

-Where any member of personnel at a centre believes there has been a breach of this policy, or if any unforeseen conflicts of interest arise, the Head of Compliance and Assurance must be notified and an investigation should be carried out immediately.
+Where any member of personnel at an ATC believes there has been a breach of this policy, or if any unforeseen conflicts of interest arise, the Compliance Team at STA must be notified so this can be investigated further.
+The process for the above is as follows:

 Most situations will not require any further action other than the completion of the conflict of interest disclosure form, however by following this process Safety Training Awards can ensure that any follow up action is appropriately managed.